 What are the disadvantages of the Internet?

 Although the Internet is one of man's greatest creations, it also has many disadvantages.
 Below is a list of many of the disadvantages of the Internet.

-With more and more people sharing information on the Internet, it is also much easier for stalkers to find personal information about people and their family or use online services to find information about other people.
+With people sharing more information about themselves and their families on the Internet, it's also easier for stalkers to find personal information about someone or use online services to help them find information about someone.

 Pornographic and violent images

 In our digital age, there's a nearly an infinite amount of content on the Internet.
 While there are amazing resources, such as Wikipedia, less desirable content also exists.
 Consequently, users can accidentally come across violent or pornographic images that they may not want to view.